 Meanwhile, I was doing laps around the store with Daughter Two who had the opposite attitude to her sister.
 In her opinion, all shoes were perfectly grand and therefore as many as possible needed her attention.
 The resulting trail of shoes and their boxes were, of course, left to me to clean up.

 In the time it took for me to retrieve a pair of sneakers from the floor and replace them in their box, my toddler had disappeared.
-Assuming she’d gone back to her father and sister, I went that way too but she wasn’t with them when I got there and as I scanned the store for her I saw a small blonde head bobbing its way out through the automatic doors.
+Assuming she’d gone back to her father and sister, I went that way too but she wasn’t with them and as I scanned the store I saw a small blonde head bobbing its way out through the automatic doors.

 Now, I am not a runner.
 In fact, generally speaking I avoid running at all costs.

 But, my God, did I run.
 I remember people’s heads whipping around as I dashed past them, dropping the shoe box and its offending sneakers as I went.
 But, by the time I got out the door, my baby had crossed the road.
 The main road.
 The road through the middle of town that usually has a steady stream of cars driving down it.